 Swimming with wild pink river dolphins in the Amazon

-The absolute highlight of my trip to Bolivia was 4 days on a Pampas wetlands tour, a wildlife abundant boat trip taken from the fairly well developed jungle town of Rurrenabaque.
+The absolute highlight of my trip to Bolivia was three days on a Pampas wetlands tour, a wildlife abundant boat trip taken from the fairly well developed jungle town of Rurrenabaque.

 Every day we would tour the small rivers in a slim wooden boat, spotting native wildlife such as monkeys, capybaras, turtles, birds, sea snakes and fierce-looking caiman.
 By night, we would go out again in search of nocturnal creatures, spotting their red, green and yellow eyes emerging from the depths from the flash of our guide’s torch.

 But what drove me, and many tourists, to visit the outskirts of the rainforest was the intrigue of wild pink river dolphins.